Olical/conjure/README.md

                           :opt-un [::expr ::lang ::host]))
 ```

 If you get something wrong it'll explain using [Expound][] in the log buffer.
-Essentially you must provide a `:tag` and a `:port`, other than that the rest is optional.
+Essentially you must provide at least a `:tag` and `:port`.

 Here's some sample interactions.